open-metadata/OpenMetadata/openmetadata-docs/content/connectors/database/trino/index.md

 <Note>

-To Inesget metadata from the Trino User Must have select privileges to this tables.
+To ingest metadata from the Trino source, the user must have select privileges for the following tables.
 - `information_schema.schemata`
 - `information_schema.columns`
 - `information_schema.tables`